Badrul-Arefin/badrul-arefin.github.io/research.md

 <b>Master Thesis</b><br>
 - Analysis of the mechanism of bicoid mRNA transport and the function of a Bicoid isoform.
-<br> Supervisor: Prof. Stefan Baumgartner.
-Developmental Biology, Lund University, Sweden.
+<br> Supervisor: Prof. Stefan Baumgartner, Developmental Biology, Lund University, Sweden.